Reconstructing the neutron star equation of state from observational data via automatic differentiation

-The speed of sound in matter is one important characteristic of the EoS, with its squared value derivable from any given EoS as $c_s^2 = \partial P/\partial \epsilon$.
-Fig.~\ref{fig:sound} displays the corresponding $c_s^2$ of our reconstructed EoSs with natural unit $c = 1$.
-While at low and medium density region ($\rho<3\rho_0$) the $c_s^2$ shows only a slow increase and is with a relatively narrow band, it exceeds the conformal limit (an upper bound for massless ultra-relativistic matter) in the high-density region ($\rho>3\rho_0$) implying strongly interacting dense matter, and then is likely decreasing after $\rho>5\sim6\rho_0$.
-Such a smooth change for $c^2_s$ might eventually reach the conformal limit, which was also found in recent calculations~\cite{Tews:2018kmu,fukushimaPhysRevD.101.054016} and explained as reaching the asymptotically free quark and gluon in, e.g., a hadron-quark continuity picture~\cite{Fukushima:2015bda,Kojo:2020krb}.
-However, due to limited observations and the huge uncertainties that accompany them, the possibility of a phase transition remains ambiguous.
-If the number of observations and their accuracy can be both improved significantly in the near future, the existence and order of possible phase transitions can be recognized in our framework.
-We validate this on a mock data-set with sufficiently precise mass-radius pairs.
+The speed of sound in the neutron star matter is another important characteristic of the EoS.
+The squared value,~$c_s^2$ is derivable from any given EoS as $c_s^2 = \partial P/\partial \epsilon$.
+Fig.~\ref{fig:sound} displays the corresponding $c_s^2$ of the EoS reconstructed in this work, with natural unit $c = 1$.
+At low and medium densities ($\rho<3\rho_0$), $c_s^2$ shows an increase up to 0.3, with a relatively narrow band of uncertainty.
+It does exceed the conformal limit (the limits for massless non-interacting ultra-relativistic matter) in the high-density region ($\rho>3\rho_0$), which implies the presence of strong interactions in the dense matter. $c_s^2$ seems to saturate or decrease beyond $\rho\sim5-6\rho_0$.
+A smooth decrease of $c^2_s$ might eventually reach down to the conformal limit, found in recent calculations~\cite{Tews:2018kmu,fukushimaPhysRevD.101.054016} which interpret this as the approach of the asymptotically free state of quarks and gluons in a hadron-quark continuity picture~\cite{Fukushima:2015bda,Kojo:2020krb}.
+However, due to limited observations and their huge uncertainties, the possibility of a phase transition cannot be ruled out.
+If the number of observations and certainty can both be improved significantly in the near future, the possible existence and the order of phase transitions can be recognized in the present framework.
+This has been validated on a mock data-set with sufficiently precise mass-radius pairs.